top of page

 • Sable (French: "sand") Island is inhabited by only a few families and a few hundred wild ponies

-• Since 1583 there have been over 350 recorded shipwrecks on Sable Island.
-Very little now remains of the ships that were wrecked on the Island: a shoe buckle, a few coins, ship name boards, timbers buried in the sand
+• Since 1583, there have been over 350 recorded shipwrecks on Sable Island.
+Tiny remains of the ships wrecked on the Island: a shoe buckle, a few coins, ship name boards, timbers buried in the sand.

-Captains welcome this evening where we met some new fellow passengers who we have been chatting with via Facebook, so it was nice to put a friendly face to the names.
+Captains welcomed this evening, where we met some new fellow passengers whom we have been chatting with via Facebook, so it was nice to put a friendly face to the names.
 Thank you, Kim and Jill.

 Catching up with the lovely Laszlo this evening, we will miss our daily chats when he leaves us in Boston, but he also needs his family time and a well-deserved break from us all.

-Followed by dinner in Lindstrom and our first time sampling the vegetarian free-flow mince ravioli.
-It was so good Wayne had a second serving like he needs more food!!
+He was followed by dinner in Lindstrom and our first time sampling the vegetarian free-flow mince ravioli.
+It was so good Wayne had a second serving; it was like he needed more food!!

 Day 42 - Lunenburg, Nova Scotia, Canada

-Today we arrived in 'Lunenburg', literally a postcard waterside fishing village.
+Today, we arrived in 'Lunenburg', a postcard waterside fishing village.

 Lunenburg is a port town on the South Shore of Nova Scotia, Canada.
 It was founded in 1753 and was one of the first British attempts to settle Protestants in Nova Scotia.
 Home to just shy of 2400 people.
 Think Dawsons Creek for those in the era or Chesapeake Shores; this town is perfection.

 Everywhere you looked was a sensory delight.
-The homes are immaculate, the architecture is stunning, and the an instant feeling of calmness.
+The homes are immaculate, the architecture is stunning, and there is an instant feeling of calmness.
 You just wanted to settle on the balcony of one of the charming homes with a glass of red and enjoy the majestic views.

-The streets were sprinkled with beautiful stores that were all maintained and just gorgeous.
+The streets were sprinkled with beautiful, maintained, and gorgeous stores.
 It is indeed filled with a historic charm.

-It is a coastal town nestled on sparkling blue waters, with sailboats floating just offshore.
-Lunenburg is also the proud home of the Bluenose, which was once the world's fastest racing schooner, built in 1921, undefeated for 17 years.
+It is a coastal town on sparkling blue waters, with sailboats floating offshore.
+Lunenburg is also the proud home of the Bluenose, which was once the world's fastest racing schooner, built in 1921 and undefeated for 17 years.
 A national icon, it also appears on the Canadian dime.

 Fun facts:

-• The most noticeable vernacular building element in Lunenburg is the "Lunenburg Bump", an enlarged dormer extended out over the eaves, either five-sided or rectangular.
+• The most noticeable vernacular building element in Lunenburg is the "Lunenburg Bump", an enlarged dormer extended out over the five-sided or rectangular eaves.
 Most are situated in the centre of the front façade over the entrance, which may be in an attached storm porch.

-• In 1995 UNESCO designated it a World Heritage Site.
+• In 1995, UNESCO designated it a World Heritage Site.
 UNESCO considers the site the best example of a planned British colonial settlement in North America, as it retains its original layout and appearance of the 1800s, including local wooden vernacular architecture.
-UNESCO considers the town in need of protection because the future of its traditional economic underpinnings, the Atlantic fishery, is now very uncertain.
+UNESCO considers the town to need protection because the future of its traditional economic underpinnings, the Atlantic fishery, is now very uncertain.

 bottom of page